charlesbjohnson/interview_happy_fun_time/lib/chapter_ten/README.md

 ----------

-## 2 - social network data structures
+## 2 - Social Network Data Structures
 > How would you design the data structures for a very large social network like Facebook or LinkedIn?
 Describe how you would design an algorithm to show the connection, or path, between two people (e.g., Me -> Bob -> Susan -> Jason -> You).